top of page

 👍 Benefits for owners:

-• No need to worry about accidentally hurting the dog because they’re wriggling around (e.g. when trimming nails)
+• No need to worry about accidentally hurting your dog because they’re wriggling around (e.g. when trimming nails)

-• Creates a stronger bond with their dog
+• Creates a stronger bond with your dog

 • Lower risk of being bitten or accidentally scratched